pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 ## Transform to World Coordinates

 One of the key steps when dealing with the IMU is the transformation that takes coordinates in the local IMU coordinate system to their corresponding coordinates in the world coordinate system.
 The quaternion values provided by the IMU can be used to convert between the two coordinate systems.
-The `transform_imu_to_world` function is defined below and will be used throughout this article.
+The `transform_imu_to_world` function, defined below, will be used throughout this article.

 Note that the origin of the IMU coordinate system is the same as the origin of the world coordinate system.